GuiguiSlide/GuiguiSlide-cassebrique/README.md

 actual collisions with the bricks a colomn brick glitching in and out

 to do:

+reboot game
-modified trajectories for platform collisions point and health system end screen
+modified trajectories for platform collisions graphics for point and health